 This devil's food cake can stand up to the weight of a tiered and layered cake.
 You can also bake it in baking sheets and cut out the layers if you don’t have 3 inch tall round pans.
 The baking sheets will also bake faster, which is a blessing.

-I’m going to edit some other more in-depth tutorials, so stay tuned for updates on assembling professional, layered cakes!
 I used the chocolate version of Italian Meringue Buttercream for this cake and a simple ganache.

 Devil’s Food Cake